gjonhajdari/learning-rust/README.md

 $ git clone https://github.com/gjonhajdari/learning-rust
 ```

 Go inside of any module and if it has a binary crate, run `cargo run` to build and compile.
-If it has library crates `cargo test` to run unit/integration tests.
+If it has library crates, run `cargo test` to run unit/integration tests.

 ```bash
 $ cd module-name/submodule-name